-Christina Ricci Goes Completely Nude And Exposes Her Boobs And Vagina
+Christina Ricci Goes Completely Nude And Exposes Her Boobs — And More

 — The Folio Society (@foliosociety) January 27, 2017

 Ricci also had a black ribbon on her blonde hair which was done into a vintage look.
-She managed to parade her slender figure in from of the cameras while managing to remain very calm and collected.
+She managed to parade her slender figure in front of the cameras while managing to remain very calm and collected.
 Though her boobs were completely exposed, the merkin managed to keep her vagina hidden.
 It clearly played a key role keeping her comfortable because she claims she felt as if she was wearing some underwear.

 Christina was also not completely certain about whether she would have been comfortable being completely naked without even the merkin to cover up her crotch.
 Fortunately, it did not come to that and the actress seems to be very comfortable in her own skin.
 Ricci’s completely naked scene might have featured her vagina but it seems there will be no vagina show after all.